-The overhaul of D.C.’s criminal code was approved late last year by the D.C.
-Council after years of failed attempts.
+The overhaul of D.C.’s criminal code was approved late last year by the city council after years of failed attempts.
 It would redefine crimes, change criminal justice policies and rework how sentences should be handed down after convictions.
 It would also do away with mandatory minimum sentences for many crimes and reduce the maximum penalties for burglary, carjacking and robbery.

-Senate Democrats who say they will support the measure have cited Bowser’s veto, arguing that it needs another look.
+Senate Democrats supporting the measure have cited Bowser’s veto, arguing that it needs another look.

-“What we’ve heard from the mayor of D.C. is there’s more work to be done,” said Michigan Sen. Debbie Stabenow, who said last week that she will vote for the GOP measure.
+“What we’ve heard from the mayor of D.C. is there’s more work to be done,” said Michigan Sen. Debbie Stabenow.

 Virginia Sens.
 Tim Kaine and Mark Warner, both Democrats, said they would vote for the resolution “and urge the mayor and council to work together to create a safer city for all, including the many Virginians who commute to DC for work every day.”